-IEL 223 ELECTRICAL MOTOR LAB CREDITS: 1
+IEL 223 ELECTRICAL MOTOR LAB

 This is a laboratory course intended to accompany the motor study course.
 Through actual hands-on experiments on developed trainers in the lab, the student will be able to reinforce the concepts learned in motor study.
-This course should be taken nciples and motor construction in order to facilitate proper motor installation and troubleshooting.
-This course should be taken concurrently with IEL223-Electric Motor Lab.
+This course should be taken concurrently with IEL226 Electric Motor Fundamentals and Maintenance.
 PREREQUISITES: IEL132 ELECTRICAL FUNDAMENTALS, IEL133 ELECTRICAL FUNDAMENTALS LAB, and CURRENT CPR CARD.

-IEL 224 POWER DISTRIBUTION CREDITS: 2
+IEL 224 POWER DISTRIBUTION